lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 </p>

 ## F. AGGREGATE OPERATORS
 Aggregate operators, commonly known as aggregate functions, are operators used to summarize data within a table.
-These operators can be used in various DML statements, such as SELECT, GROUP BY, etc.
+These operators can be used in various DML statements, such as SELECT, GROUP BY, etc. The following is an example of the use of aggregation operators in SQL:
 ### 1. SUM
 SUM is used to calculate the total value within a column.
 - Display the total value in the number column of the number table